 The Self Destruct tour is when Reznor’s substance abuse and mental health issues began to take hold.
-Reznor was struggling in dealing with the fame that the band had acquired so quickly and wasn’t sure how to respond.
+Reznor struggled to deal with the fame that the band had acquired so quickly and wasn’t sure how to respond.
 To deal with the problems that he was going through, Reznor turned to alcohol and cocaine.

 Despite the problems he was facing, Reznor carried on.
-While Nine Inch Nails entered a period of hibernation, Reznor focused on aspects of music like producing for other artists like Marilyn Manson and contributing songs to movies like David Lynch’s Lost Highway.
+While Nine Inch Nails entered a period of hibernation, Reznor focused on aspects of music like producing for other artists such as Marilyn Manson and contributing songs to movies like David Lynch’s Lost Highway.

-After five years of alcohol, drug abuse and writer’s block, the band ended it’s hiatus and returned with their third album, The Fragile.
+After five years of alcoholism, drug abuse and writer’s block, the band ended its hiatus and returned with their third album, The Fragile.